 “They chose to resist first, did they not?”

-It wasn’t the original cause.
+The three envoys weren’t the original cause.
 The Great Khanate horsemen were still the first to draw blood.
 They claimed to be the master of all peoples ‘as far as the prairie grass grew’.
 But it was Mstislav’s response that escalated what had been an oversized cavalry raid into the holocaust of a merciless total war.

 “Besides, have you not heard about the town of Kur?
 They opened their gates to the Eastlings upon sight, before being forced to pay tribute until they had no food left to give.
 Then those barbarians sacked them anyway!”